 It’s good to be aware of Prescott’s altitude, but most people going about their daily routine won’t notice anything different.
 The air is just a bit thinner and dryer.
 A few days before your trip to Prescott, check the weather and pack accordingly.
 Because Prescott is closer to the sun, it can feel much warmer than the actual temperature during the day, but then become very chilly after sundown, particularly in the fall.
 It’s best to layer your clothing.

-There’s always plenty to do in Prescott, especially with the city celebrating its sesquicentennial in 2014.
+There’s always plenty to do in Prescott.
 Whether you want to go for outdoor adventures, embark on an area tour, ride horses, visit a casino or play golf, the best things to do in Prescott are at your fingertips.
 Enjoy Prescott attractions like art galleries and museums and historical sites, entertainment and nightlife on Whiskey Row and beyond and dozens of other Prescott attractions.

 The movie “Junior Bonner,” starring Steve McQueen and directed by Sam Peckinpah, was shot in Prescott in 1972.
 It’s worth renting or streaming before you come to Prescott.
 It’ll get you ready for visiting the town’s iconic Whiskey Row.

 When planning your trip to Prescott, you’ll probably want to fly into Phoenix Sky Harbor Airport.
 From there, it’s a 2-hour car or shuttle ride to Prescott.
-Shuttle services between the Phoenix airport and Prescott include Arizona Shuttle and Prescott Transit Authority.
+Shuttle services between the Phoenix airport and Prescott include Arizona Shuttle.

 Great Lakes Airlines flies into Prescott Municipal Airport from several western cities, and Hertz has a car rental service at the Prescott Airport.
 Other car rental services in Prescott include Enterprise, Budget and Avis.
 Taxi services in Prescott include AAA Taxi (928- 708-0800), Prescott Checker CAB (928-445-6386) and Classic Taxi (928-277-4416).